opensoldat/polyworks/READ THIS/checklists.md

 * Compress installed files to zip file
 * Uninstall
 * Commit files and changelog
-* Enter modify in opensoldat PolyWorks topic
+* Enter modify in OpenSoldat PolyWorks topic
 * Change version number in topic title
 * Change version number in topic heading and installer and zip file link texts
 * Remove changes from todo list and create a new changes block